-There are other, special rules for children of unmarried parents as well.
+There are other special rules for children of unmarried parents as well.
 If the mother of the child dies in a wrongful death incident, then the child may recover damages in a wrongful death lawsuit.
 However, if the father dies, the child can only recover damages if the father recognized the child as his own and provided financial support.

 We recognize that after the loss of a loved one, going to court and filing a wrongful death lawsuit is likely the last thing on your mind.
-This is a time for grieving, and we understand that no amount of money can ever adequately compensate you for your losses.
+This is a time for grieving, and we understand that no amount of money can ever adequately compensate for your losses.

-- the value of support and services provided to surviving family members by the deceased;
+- The value of support and services provided to surviving family members by the deceased

-- pain and suffering caused by the loss of a child;
+- Pain and suffering caused by the loss of a child

-- medical expenses and funeral expenses; and
+- Medical expenses and funeral expenses

 Every wrongful death case is different, but the law is clear on what surviving family members should be able to recover when their loved ones are taken away too soon.
 To learn more about your rights to financial recovery in a wrongful death lawsuit, contact a Miami wrongful death attorney today to discuss your case.

 At Redondo Law, you will speak to a caring and compassionate team of legal professionals who will put your interests ahead of their own.
-We care deeply about our clients’ success and will do everything we can to answer your questions, listen to your concerns and advocate tirelessly on your behalf.
-Call our office today for a free consultation.
+We care deeply about the success of our clients and will do everything we can to answer your questions, listen to your concerns and advocate tirelessly on your behalf.

 Contact our office today for a free consultation.